msalemor/kubecluster/README.md

 ## Installation Steps

-On Kmaster and knode:
+On Kmaster and knode1:

-1. Install Ubuntu
+1. Setup Ubuntu
-2. Update Ubuntu
-3. Install Docker
+2. Install Docker
-4. Install Kubernetes
+3. Install Kubernetes

 On kmaster: